Helping Families Become Aware of Their Important Roles in the Recovery Process

 - Blaming yourself, and accepting blame from him for his behaviors.

-- Keeping your own feelings bottled up, or pushing them aside, causing you to feel resentment.
+- Keeping your feelings bottled up, or pushing them aside, causes you to feel resentment.

 - Overindulging the behaviors and actions of others, to help “keep the addict’s mind off of drugs/alcohol.”
 Examples of overindulging behaviors include excessive eating, mindless video game playing, shopping binges, etc.

-- Avoiding conflict altogether for fear of a relapse.
+- Avoid conflict altogether for fear of a relapse.

 Negative Effects of Enabling